fanhongtao/JDK/demo/jvmti/gctest/README.txt

 watcher thread, this agent demonstrates how these limitations can be easily avoided, allowing the watcher thread to do just about anything after the JVMTI_EVENT_GARBAGE_COLLECTION_FINISH event.

-If the Virtual Machine complains that it can't find the library, you may need to add the directory containing the library into the LD_LIBRARY_PATH environment variable (Unix), or the PATH environment variable (Windows).